 Maryland law permits a Maryland statutory trust to include in its declaration of trust a provision eliminating the liability of its trustees and officers to the trust and its shareholders for money damages except for liability resulting from (a) actual receipt of an improper benefit or profit in money, property or services or (b) active and deliberate dishonesty that is established by a final judgment and is material to the cause of action.
-The Declaration of Trust contains a provision that eliminates a Covered Person's liability to the maximum extent permitted by Maryland law.
-To the maximum extent permitted by Maryland law in effect from time to time, we must indemnify each Covered Person, including any individual or entity who, while serving as the Covered Person and, at our request, serves or has served any other enterprise in any management or agency capacity, against any claim or liability to which the Covered Person may become subject by reason of such status, except for liability for the Covered Person's gross negligence or intentional misconduct.
+The Declaration of Trust contains a provision that eliminates a Covered Person's liability to the maximum extent permitted by Maryland law in effect from time to time, we must indemnify each Covered Person, including any individual or entity who, while serving as the Covered Person and, at our request, serves or has served any other enterprise in any management or agency capacity, against any claim or liability to which the Covered Person may become subject by reason of such status, except for liability for the Covered Person's gross negligence or intentional misconduct.
 In addition, we must, without requiring a preliminary determination of the ultimate entitlement to indemnification, pay or reimburse, in advance of final disposition of a proceeding, reasonable expenses incurred by a present or former Covered Person or shareholder made a party to or witness in a proceeding by reason of such status, provided that, in the case of a Covered Person, the Fund must have received (i) a written affirmation by the Covered Person of the Covered Person's good faith belief that the Covered Person has met the applicable standard of conduct necessary for indemnification by the Fund and (ii) a written undertaking by or on behalf of the Covered Person to repay the amount paid or reimbursed by the Fund if it is ultimately determined that the applicable standard of conduct was not met.
-The Fund is not required to indemnify or advance funds to any person entitled to indemnification under our Declaration of Trust (x) with respect to any action initiated or brought voluntarily by such indemnified person (and not by way of defense) unless (I) approved or authorized by our Board or (II) incurred to establish or enforce such person's right to indemnification under the Declaration of Trust, or (y) in connection with any claim with respect to which such person is found to be liable to the Fund.
+The Fund is not required to indemnify or advance funds to any person entitled to indemnification under our Declaration of Trust (x) with respect to any action initiated or brought voluntarily by such indemnifie